olsson-group/tito/README.md

 ```

 ## Installation
-For the envirnment installation, first create an environment with python 3.11:
+For the environment installation, first create an environment with python 3.11:
  ```
 mamba create -n tito python=3.11
   ```